Primary

 Also targets: Triceps

-Want Resistance Band Shoulder Press in your program?
+See where Resistance Band Shoulder Press fits in your weekly plan

 Stand on a resistance band.